Uni-Tübingen

 In addition to the homepages of relevant universities, potential candidates can be searched for in scientific societies.
 For example, member lists or working groups can be consulted, or specialist congresses can be scanned for suitable contributions.
 Of course, representatives of the desired specialisation can also be asked directly.

-For an international search, for example, a request to the DFG's review boards is appropriate, at least for the naming of suitable contact persons for a particular specialisation.
+For an international search, for example, a request to the DFG's review boards is appropriate, at least for the naming of suitable contact persons for a particular specialization.

 It is also possible to search the project database of ERC (Starting) Grants from recent years, to search for award winners via the GEPRIS-Datenbank der DFG (DFG procedure for individual funding, e.g. Emmy Noether) or via the Humboldt-Stiftung.

-Depending on the size and culture of departments, it may be appropriate to formalize a new role of ‘Process Screening Officers’ to professionalize the search, coordinate activities and facilitate communication between the dean's office and the recruiting department.
+Depending on the size and department culture, it may be appropriate to formalize a new role of ‘Process Screening Officers’ to professionalize the search, coordinate activities, and facilitate communication between the dean's office and the recruiting department.
 The function of commissioners can also improve the continuity of the recruitment work – from the preliminary work to the establishment of the appointment committee – and monitor the results in the selection phase later.

-The idea for this emerged from a workshop of the Rectorate and the deans at the end of 2022.
-The Team Equity has taken up these ideas and makes the concept for the new role of "Appointment Selection Officer" available for optional use in the faculties.
+The idea for this emerged from a workshop of the rectorate and the deans at the end of 2022.
+Team Equity has taken up these ideas and makes the concept for the new role of "Appointment Selection Officer" available for optional use in the faculties.

 Gender Bias and Care as Discriminatory Factor

 The scientific qualification must be evaluated as objectively and factually as possible.
-However, since it is made up of various elements, such as publication record, teaching experience or third-party funding, which on the one hand are difficult to standardize and on the other hand can be weighted differently, the evaluation is susceptible to so-called gender bias.
+However, since it is made up of various elements, such as publication records, teaching experience, or third-party funding - which on the one hand are difficult to standardize and on the other hand can be weighted differently - the evaluation is susceptible to gender biases.

-Gender bias is the term used to describe systematic distortion effects that have their cause in societal gender stereotypes, internalized role models and gender-specific prejudices.
-This unconsciously influences perception, which can lead to faulty decisions.
+Gender bias is the term used to describe systematic distorting effects that have their cause in societal gender stereotypes, internalized role models, and gender-specific prejudices.
+These unconsciously influence the perception of applicants, which can lead to faulty decisions.

-Studies show that CVs, research proposals and scientific publications are evaluated differently depending on whether they were submitted under a male or female name.
+Studies show that CVs, research proposals, and scientific publications are evaluated differently depending on whether they were submitted under a male or female name.
 Both men and women rate the achievements of men better than those of women.
-In addition, in the case of joint authorship, success is attributed to the author rather than the author, and the same behavior is evaluated positively in the case of a man and negatively in the case of a woman.
+In addition, in the case of joint authorship, success is attributed to the male-sounding author rather than the female-sounding author name.
+Moreover, studies show that behavior is also presumed to be gendered, meaning that some characteristics are evaluated positively when men exhibit them, while it is interpreted to the detriment of a woman, if she were to exhibit the same behavior.

 There are gender differences in our society when it comes to assessing the academic performance of female and male applicants.
-We all tend to judge women's performance more critically than men's, or to put it differently: what men do seems to be more brilliant to us, even if it is comparable or even the same as what women do.
+We all tend to judge women's performance more critically than men's, or to put it differently: what men do seems to be more brilliant to us, even if it is comparable or even equal to what women do.
 Those who are involved in selection procedures must therefore constantly critically check their own assessment for possible prejudices.

 In this context, the consideration of disadvantages that female applicants have experienced in their academic career due to care work also plays a role.
 Family time should be considered when assessing performance.
 This also applies to male applicants.
-However, it should be considered that women usually also bear the significantly larger share in families in which men only take on part of the care work.
-This situation – as studies have shown – became even more acute during the pandemic.
+However, it should be considered that women usually bear a significantly larger share in families, even in households in which men take on part of the care work.
+This situation – as studies have shown – became even more acute during the pandemic and is even more exacerbated in relationships in which a woman earns more than her male parnter.

 In subjects where men are predominantly active in science, so-called homosocial co-optation also comes into play.
-This means that members of a social network tend to recruit new members according to the principle of "self-similarity", which means that same-sex promotional relationships predominate.
+This means that members of a social network tend to recruit new members according to the principle of "self-similarity", which means that same-sex promotional relationships predominate, as people will tend to pick applicants they can easily identify with, leading to the perpetuation of marginalizing structures.
 Thus, men's prospects for support increase, while women receive less support.
-This also applies to inclusion in informal networks, which are crucial for a scientific career and determine the prominence of women and man scientists in the scientific community.
+This also applies to inclusion in informal networks, which are crucial for a scientific career and determine the prominence of women and men scientists in the community.

 Women are thus in a fundamentally different situation than men when they apply for a job.
-They must prove their individual performance against the background of the discriminatory factors mentioned above.
-It is therefore important for those who take responsibility in selection procedures to be aware of these discriminatory factors to also prevent them.
+They must prove their individual performance against the background of the discriminatory factors and stereotypes mentioned above.
+It is therefore important for those who take responsibility in selection procedures to be aware of these discriminatory factors, and to also prevent them.

-The University of Tübingen considers diversity to be the basis of academic excellence and is therefore developing a university culture based on diversity and equal opportunities, in which all its members can develop and contribute their individual abilities regardless of gender, ethnic or national origin, age, social and religious background, disability or sexual orientation.
+The University of Tübingen considers diversity to be the basis of academic excellence and is therefore developing a university culture based on diversity and equity, in which all its members can develop and contribute their individual abilities regardless of gender, race, ethnic or national background, age, social and religious background, disability or sexual orientation.

-The University of Tübingen's diversity strategy is both resource-orientated (diversity as a source of creativity and innovation) and value-based (equal opportunities, tolerance, anti-discrimination and openness as guiding principles of the institution).
-In this sense, the diversity of its members is valued in its own right while the university strives to reduce unconscious bias and protect its members against discrimination.
+The University of Tübingen's diversity strategy is both resource-orientated (diversity as a source of creativity and innovation) and value-based (equity, tolerance, anti-discrimination, and openness as guiding principles of the institution).
+In this sense, the diversity of its members is a value in its own right, while the university strives to reduce unconscious bias and protect its members against discrimination.

-All selection decisions should be science-led and non-discriminatory.
+All selection decisions should be research-led and non-discriminatory.
 Evaluations should, however, take into consideration unavoidable personal circumstances that influence a researcher's output (for example time restrictions, delays through movement between academic systems, etc.).

 Establishing a researcher's scientific age is an important instrument for promoting diversity.
-For this, the starting point of an academic career is calculated from the acquisition of the PhD for all applications and any delays in an applicant's academic career that are due to diversity-relevant life circumstances are taken into consideration in favour of the applicant.
+For this, the starting point of an academic career is calculated from the acquisition of the PhD for all applications.
+Any delays in an applicant's academic career that are due to diversity-relevant life circumstances are taken into consideration in favour of the applicant.

-Systematic and ongoing reflection on bias in selection meetings is also crucial.
-The Equal Opportunities Officer and her representatives are happy to provide support.
+Systematic and ongoing reflection on biases in selection meetings is also crucial.
+The Equal Opportunities Representative and her stand ins are happy to provide support.

 The DFG has made available a collection of studies and films on bias as well as online courses and toolboxes.
 It also uses its own standardised procedure which can be generally recommended.
-The University of Tübingen is in the process of complementing its established standards for gender-equitable appointment procedures with guidelines for diversity-equitable procedures.
+The University of Tübingen is in the process of complementing its established standards for gender-equitable appointment procedures with guidelines for diversity and equity-appropriate procedures.

-The controlling procedure combines the “bottom up” strategy of optimizing communication, information and further training offers including personal coaching of the equal opportunities representatives in appointment procedures with the top down strategy of close, direct cooperation between the rectorate, administration and the university's equal opportunities officer.
+The controlling procedure combines the “bottom up” strategy of optimizing communication, information, and further training offers, including personal coaching of the equal opportunities representatives.
+In appointment procedures with the top down strategy, direct cooperation between the rectorate, administration, and the university's equal opportunities representative is needed.

 Components of the Controlling Procedure in Detail:

-• Substitutes are appointed personally and in writing by the university's Equal Opportunities Officer for each individual procedure.
-If possible, independent persons are appointed who do not hold a doctorate, habilitation or temporary position in the department concerned;
+• Substitutes are appointed personally and in writing by the university's Equal Opportunities Representative for each individual procedure.
+If possible, independent persons are appointed who do not hold a doctorate, habilitation, or temporary position in the department concerned;

 • Screening activities and their documentation must take place in good time before the call for applications so that corrections can be made if necessary.
 Procedures and templates are systematically integrated into the quality control of appointment procedures ("Guidelines for Appointment Procedures");

-• The Equal Opportunities Officer is routinely informed by the Central Administration about the composition of the appointment committee and the status of the procedure;
+• The Equal Opportunities Representative is routinely informed by the Central Administration about the composition of the appointment committee and the status of the procedure;

 • The field of potentially eligible female candidates is expanded through increased international advertising and screening activities;